influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ##### Regular expressions

 As in Javascript regular expressions begin and end with a forward slash: `/`.
-The expression content should be compatible with the GO [regular expression library](https://golang.org/pkg/regexp/syntax/) (`regexp`).
+The expression content should be compatible with the Golang [regular expression library](https://golang.org/pkg/regexp/syntax/) (`regexp`).

-**Example 7 &ndash; Regular expressions**
+**Example 10 &ndash; Regular expressions**
 ```javascript
 var cz_turbines = /^cz\d+/
 var adr_senegal = /\.sn$/